 Who is Arcadia Recovery Bureau?

-Arcadia Recovery Bureau, LLC (ARB) is a debt collection agency located in Reading, Pennsylvania.
-They also have locations in Columbus, Ohio and Rocky Hill, Connecticut.
+Arcadia Recovery Bureau, LLC (ARB) is a debt collection agency based in Reading, Pennsylvania, with additional offices in Columbus, Ohio, and Rocky Hill, Connecticut.

 Who does Arcadia Recovery Bureau collect for?